Table of Contents

 Many people have a past of some sort so failing an apartment background check is not the end-all-be-all of a rental application.
 Keep in mind that landlords are only human, and if tenants are open and honest, they might be willing to look past certain disqualifiers.

-Now that you know the answer to “How long does a background check take for an apartment?”, it’s just a matter of taking the first steps towards passing your application.
+Now that you are aware of how long background checks for apartments take, it’s just a matter of taking the first steps towards passing your application.
 If done right, you should be able to pass the background check quickly and swiftly so there’s no undue stress over rental applications taking a long time!

 1 Kagan, J. (2021, September 21).
 Fair Credit Reporting Act (FCRA) Definition.
 Investopedia.
 Retrieved May 23, 2022, from <https://www.investopedia.com/terms/f/fair-credit-reporting-act-fcra.asp>